k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: remove forge quality from artifacts obtained via crowning
 - Fix: 'your protective shell blocks [attack]' as a tortle and polyd into another monster
+- Fix: 'your legs cannot kick effectively' when polymorphed into any type of cave lizard